-- 4. (1) A person is entitled to be registered as an elector if, and is not entitled to be so registered unless, the person - (a) has St Helenian status, as defined in the Immigration Ordinance, 2011; - (b) has attained the age of 17 years; and - (c) is, on the date on which the person applies to be registered, both present in St Helena and ordinarily resident in the constituency for which the person applies to be registered. - (2) For the purposes of subsection (1)(c), a person who is not in fact present in St Helena must be treated as being both present and ordinarily resident in St Helena if the person makes a declaration in the prescribed form to the effect that he or she- - (a) has St Helenian status; and - (b) is ordinarily resident in St Helena but is absent from St Helena in connection with employment, education, or training (of himself or herself or his or her spouse or life partner) or for the purposes of medical treatment (of himself or herself or his or her spouse or life partner or a dependant). - (2A) Subsection (2) does not apply to a person who has been absent from St Helena
+- 4.3 (1) A person is entitled to be registered as an elector if, and is not entitled to be so registered unless, the person - (a) has St Helenian status, as defined in the Immigration Ordinance, 2011; - (b) has attained the age of 17 years; and - (c) is, on the date on which the person applies to be registered, both present in St Helena and ordinarily resident in the constituency for which the person applies to be registered. - (2) A person is deemed to satisfy subsection (1)(c) and subject to subsection (2A), may be registered as an elector if, on the date that the person applies to be registered as an elector, the person makes a declaration in the prescribed form that the person is ordinarily resident in St Helena and is away from St Helena for the purpose of employment, education, or training (of the person or the person's spouse or life partner) or for the purpose of medical treatment (of the person or the person's spouse or life partner or a dependant of the person). - (2A) Subsection (2) does not apply to a person who has been absent from St Helena for a continuous period of 30 months or for periods exceeding in aggregate 625 days in the preceding 30 months. - (3) A person is not entitled to be registered as an elector, or to vote, if the person is- - (a) by virtue of his or her own act, under any acknowledgment of allegiance, obedience or adherence to a foreign power or state; - (b) certified to be incapable by reason of mental disorder of managing and administering his or her property and affairs; - (c) under sentence of imprisonment (by whatever name called) imposed on him or her by a court in any part of the Commonwealth for a term of at least 12 months, other than a sentence in lieu of a fine, imposed on the person by such a court or substituted by a competent authority for some other sentence imposed on the person by such a court; or - (d) disqualified for registration as an elector under any law for the time being in force in St Helena relating to offences connected with elections.